 When I was 17 I read Truman Capote’s "In Cold Blood".
 It scared me beyond belief and at the same time I fell in love with that little odd man and his majestic writing.
 When the brilliant movie Capote was released I watched it immediately and then, fell in love with Phillip Seymour Hoffman.
 What can I say; I am a book-to-movie-adaptation-whore (total joke).
+Anyhow, during this time I was working with a wide-eyed woman named Robin.
+She and I shared a love of literature and one day while she and her daughter were out shopping, she purchased a book for me.
+Yes, a Truman Capote book.
+An old paperback, a yellow stained brittle paged of a book.
+It smelled of warehouse dust but wore its age wonderfully.

 Lastly, this is my book review and it will be unconventional; as I am unconventional.
 Art is interpreted differently by all.
 So you may not like my review.
 It is okay but I hope you continue reading.
 I don’t expect everyone to agree with me.
 I respect differences and actually welcome them, without it we would be rigid animals.
+Thanks for your time.
+Thank you Robin for your gift many years ago and I’m finally reading it.

 Happy Reading!